souravsuvarna/Coding-Tasks-/README.md

 Instructions:-
 1.)You can select upto 2 individuals only to the boat at a time 2.)Win only if all individuals cross the river
-3.)If number of monkeys in the beginning shore is less than tiger in beginning shore then all monkeys in that shore will killed by those tigers and You Loose & game ends
+3.)If number of monkeys are less than tigers in any shore then all monkeys in that shore will killed by those tigers and You Loose & game ends